Lathe Calibration 101

 Vacuum System

 Ensure your vacuum system is working properly.
-If there isn't much suction, you've got a blockage that needs sorting.
+If there isn't much suction, you've got a blockage or leak that needs sorting.
 Using a tiny amount of talc powder occasionally can help eliminate static buildup within the tube.
 Check the vacuum system regularly and make sure the vacuum tube is positioned correctly, a few millimetres from the stylus and blank is a good starting point.

 2: PLAYBACK CALIBRATION